-Scientists believe 20-somethings with hearing aids will soon become more common.
+Scientists believe 20-somethings with hearing aids will soon become more common as hearing loss is a public health issue.

 When you think of severe hearing loss, thoughts of elderly people may come to mind.
 But all age groups have seen a recent rise in hearing loss during the last few years.
 Increased hearing loss among all ages further demonstrates that hearing loss isn’t an “aging problem,” but a growing epidemic.